tillmanjr/tdjr_rt_complete/README.md

 5. Load your character/portfolio
 6. File | Save Custom Output | Tillman's ...
 7. Enjoy easier navigation of Ancient One's excellent Character Sheet

+### Update May 13, 2019
+Revamped the highlight feature for the requested section.

+During a long scroll it can take a few moments for the eyes to settle and find the requested section.
+So, the requested section (the target) was enhanced by physically pulsing its size on scroll to.
+The physical size pulse didn't work so well along with the effect needed to be delay until the target was at least on screen.

+1. Removed the size pulse on scroll.
+2. Now starts scrolls on click
+3. Once the target section becomes visible on screen (detected using intersectionObserver) the target background color is set to the HeroLab yellow/khaki color with mid opacity with a 1s transition which fades it back to the original white.

+**Result**: The indicator is much more useful indicator and sizing side effects have been eliminated
+Note: repo sample images have not been updated to show this change

 ![screenshot of new control panel](